Who Actually Regulates U.S. Water Utilities?

 U.S. Department of Agriculture

-USDA- Rural water & wastewater loans
+- Rural water system grants & loans

 - Technical assistance for small systems